nicholasjin/theonion_vs_nottheonion/README.md

 that I included that time.

 ## Future Work
 Word embeddings are frequently employed for text classification tasks.
-Unfortunately, we were unable to get an implementation working in a timely fashion!
-The `spaCy` library is extremely powerful and extremely efficient.
+We would be interested in using a word vector embedding to refine a future model.